doyouevendata/doyouevendata.github.io/_posts/2018-02-26-Direct-stream-from-Kafka-toAmazon-S3.md

 ```

 2. Create an AWS user and add user's inline policy.
-On the IAM console go to : Users -> youUser ->  Permissions tab -> Add inline policy button
+On the IAM console go to : Users -> yourUser ->  Permissions tab -> Add inline policy button

 ```
 {